neodsp/audio-blocks/README.md

 }
 ```

-> **Warning:** Accessing `raw_data` can be unsafe because it provides access to all contained samples, including those that are not intended to be visible.
+> **Warning:** Accessing raw_data can be dangerous because it provides access to all contained samples, including those that are not intended to be visible.

 ## Performance Considerations

 When iterating using channels or frames, performance is influenced by the block's memory layout.

-* For Sequential and Stacked layouts, iterating over channels is generally faster.
+* For sequential and planar layouts, iterating over channels is generally faster.
-* For Interleaved layouts, especially with a high number of channels, iterating over frames might offer better performance.
+* For interleaved layouts, especially with a high number of channels, iterating over frames might offer better performance.

 Accessing data via `channel_slice` and `frame_slice` isn't significantly faster than direct slice access but can be convenient for SIMD operations or functions requiring slice inputs.